Terms and Conditions of Sale

 Acceptance, as meant in this Article 8, means the discharge of Duynie of its obligations in relation to the delivery of the goods, which are the subject of acceptance.

 8.3 Complaints relating to the delivered quantity of goods and other defects visible upon delivery must be recorded on the accompanying documentation immediately.

-8.4 Complaints concerning defects that were not visible upon delivery must be filed in writing, with a clear description and within 24 hours after discovery of the defect, but in any case within a reasonable period of time after delivery of the goods in question and before the Customer uses the delivered goods in his production process, process them in his goods, or re-packages them.
+8.4 Complaints concerning defects that were not visible upon delivery must be filed in writing (with a clear description) and photographic evidence, within 24 hours after discovery of the defect, but in any case before the Buyer uses the delivered goods in his production process, processes them in his goods, or re-packages them.